Skip to main content

 Which company has an edge in safety?

-On the contrary, Hers stands above Nutrafol for safety because its key active ingredients have survived the gauntlet that is the drug development process.
+• Its key active ingredients have withstood the gauntlet that is the drug development process.
 This process entails multiple stages of clinical research, FDA review and approval, and ongoing surveillance to ensure consumer safety.
-Meanwhile, dietary supplements can be sold to consumers without undergoing such oversight, and only after they’ve hit the market are they subject to FDA regulation.
+In contrast, dietary supplements, such as those by Nutrafol, can be sold to consumers without undergoing such oversight, and only after they’ve hit the market are they subject to FDA regulation.

 Nutrafol vs. Hers for cost

-• Biotin + Minoxidil Chew
+• Biotin + Minoxidil Gummy: starting at $35 per month

 Which company has better website UX?

-For some people, website UX doesn’t matter; if a company has a product they want, they’ll deal with some degree of frustration to get it.
+For some people, website UX doesn’t matter: if a company has a product they want, they’ll deal with some degree of frustration to get it.
 For others, it’s an important convenience factor that determines whether a particular brand is worth the trouble.

 Nutrafol Dropdown Menu